 ***DO NOT SUBMIT ANY MATERIALS TO THE DEPARTMENT OF ARABIC AND ISLAMIC STUDIES DIRECTLY.
 ALL MATERIALS SHOULD BE SUBMITTED ONLINE OR SENT DIRECTLY TO THE GRADUATE SCHOOL.***

 Entering students are required to have Arabic language competence equivalent at least to that attained by the end of the third year of intensive language study in the undergraduate program at Georgetown University.
-A placement exam is administered upon admission to the program.
+Applicants considered for the program will be subject to an Arabic placement exam as part of the application process.
+A second placement exam is administered upon admission to the program for non-native speakers.
+PhD Students are expected to TA in Arabic language courses.
 Study in the Arab world is strongly advised before completion of the Ph.D. degree; course equivalences will be evaluated for possible transfer of credit upon approval of the Graduate Committee.

 In addition to advanced proficiency in Arabic, admission application requirements include: